 You need the following CAE score:

 The CAE test – or the Cambridge Advanced English – is an exam for applicants who wish to get a Certificate in Advanced English.
 To receive the Advanced certificate, test-takers must score between 142 and 210 on the Cambridge English: Advanced test.
 Read more about CAE.

 Note: degree programmes and applications may require a more specific minimum score for admission.

 Before starting a programme, you need to have a basic knowledge of the English language.

-You should normally have, or expect to gain, an undergraduate degree of at least upper second class standard in a relevant subject.
+You should have (or expect to be awarded) an undergraduate degree of at least upper second class standard in a relevant/related subject.

 You might also be considered for some programmes if you aren’t a graduate or your degree is in an unrelated field, but have relevant experience and can show that you have the ability to work at postgraduate level.